venam/blog/_posts/2015-05-28-evolution-factors.markdown

 over the attribute of the other parent follows the randomness we talked about and that we'll discuss more later on.

+For the technical aspects of the crossover refer to the [wikipedia page](https://en.wikipedia.org/wiki/Chromosomal_crossover) on chromosomal crossover and the [crossover genetic algorithm](https://en.wikipedia.org/wiki/Crossover_(genetic_algorithm)) page.

 ### Robustness Against Small Changes ###